Tanush4181/project-26/README.md

-# project-26
-this is the recipe of making paneer tikka
+This recipe is about making Paneer Tikka